 - Early December 2019 - No new OAuth 1.0a apps created.

 - Mid December 2019 - OAuth 2.0 migration endpoint available to partner apps.

-- December 2020 - OAuth 1.0a no longer supported for existing integrations.
+- March 2021 - OAuth 1.0a will no longer be supported for any apps.

 If you have and questions then check out our FAQs on OAuth 2.0 and the migration.
 If you still need more information then contact us the usual way.